rezervemoney/gitbooks/mechanics-rzr/game-theory-mechanics.md

 ---
 description: >-
-  Below is a concise game‐theoretic breakdown of the RZR Protocol, showing each principal actor’s strategic options, their immediate effects, impacts on the protocol, and the incentives.
+  Below is a concise game‐theoretic breakdown of the Rezerve Money, showing each principal actor’s strategic options, their immediate effects, impacts on the protocol, and the incentives.
 ---

 # Game Theory Mechanics

-_Before diving into specifics, it’s helpful to recognize that the RZR Protocol is designed as a mechanism‐design game in which each participant’s best response aligns with overall protocol health.
+_Before diving into specifics, it’s helpful to recognize that the Rezerve Money is designed as a mechanism‐design game in which each participant’s best response aligns with overall protocol health.
 Stakers, bonders, asset owners (declaring Harberger prices), and governance token holders (DrDre) all face strategic trade‐offs—between immediate gains, future yield, and downside risk—that are carefully balanced by on‐chain rules and incentives._

 At the heart of RZR’s game is the Harberger tax, which asks asset owners to self-assess a value and pay a continuous tax on it, knowing that anyone can buy the asset at that price.
 This creates a classic mechanism‐design scenario: if you undervalue your position, you risk someone sniping it; if you overvalue, you pay excessive tax—driving you to declare your true reservation price in equilibrium.